Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI: Appendix

 \subsection{Adience}

-As is state-of-the art for this dataset \cite{EidingerAdience2014}, we normalize to zero mean and unit standard deviation during training and apply data augmentation by randomly cropping to 244x244 as well as horizontal flipping.
-For inference, each sample is randomly cropped five times to 244x244, where each crop is additionally mirrored.
-The ground truth is then compared to the mean of the Softmax activations of the ten samples.
-As the dataset is strongly imbalanced, we additionally employ a resampling strategy during training that undersamples classes with a high number of samples and oversamples classes with a low number of samples by computing the class probabilities and then sampling from a multinomial distribution.
+As is state-of-the art for this dataset \cite{EidingerAdience2014}, we normalize to zero mean and unit standard deviation during training and apply data augmentation \sweb{for the training data }by randomly cropping to 244x244 as well as horizontal flipping.
+For \sweb{testing}, each sample is cropped five times to 244x244 \sweb{(four corner crops and one center crop)}, where each crop is additionally mirrored \sweb{horizontally}.
+The ground truth is then compared to the mean of the Softmax activations of the ten samples. \sweb{Only the center crops are used in the reference data.} As the dataset is strongly imbalanced, we additionally employ a resampling strategy during training that undersamples classes with a high number of samples and oversamples classes with a low number of samples by computing the class probabilities and then sampling from a multinomial distribution.

-In this eexperiment, we employ a VGG-16 network architecture \cite{simonyan2015convolutional} that has been pretrained on ImageNet (from the PyTorch \cite{paszke2019pytorch} model zoo), as well as an Adam optimizer and L2 regularization.
+In this experiment, we employ a VGG-16 network architecture \cite{simonyan2015convolutional} that has been pretrained on ImageNet (from the PyTorch \cite{paszke2019pytorch} model zoo), as well as an Adam optimizer and L2 regularization.

 \begin{itemize} \item \textit{Split}: We used a learning rate of $0.0001$, L2 regularization with $\lambda = 0.01$ and a batch size of 32.\\ \item \textit{Entire Dataset}: The model was trained with a learning rate of $0.00001$ and $\lambda = 0.001$. \end{itemize}